jathinchow/PROG-FOR-SCIENCE-INFORMATICS/README.md

 Usage Instructions :
 Ensure Prerequisites: Make sure you have Bash, `wget`, `gunzip`, `head`, and `wc` installed on your system.

-Download the Script: Save the script `download_and_process.sh` to your local machine.
+Download the Script: Save the script `introduction to Unix.sh` to your local machine.

 Make the Script Executable.

 Run the Script:
-./download_and_process.sh
+./introduction to Unix.sh